By Gabe McNab-

 Flowers with hard, woody, stems as viburnum and hydrangeas can sometimes wilt once transferred to a vase.
 It is perfectly normal, and to rehydrate them, rinse the vase and refill it with warm water.
 Recut the base of the stems with sharp cutters, and they will perk up quite quickly in the warm water.
 Cutting stems with poor quality or dull pruners can crush the bases of the flowers and can damage the delicate tissues within the stem that absorb water and nutrients from the vase.
 Having a sharp and high-quality pair of cutters is important, and will help to ensure that you can get the most enjoyment out of your garden flowers.

-Image by: Christopher HallLiquid error: Could not find asset snippets/relatedblogs.liquid
+Image by: Christopher HallLiquid error (templates/article line 10): Could not find asset snippets/relatedblogs.liquid